-The Maine Department of Economic & Community Development (DECD) is soliciting applications through its Brownfields Revolving Loan Fund (BRLF) Program for cleanup loans and grants at Brownfields properties throughout Maine.
-Along with its technical partner, the Maine Department of Environmental Protection’s (DEP) Brownfields Program, the DECD BRLF Program will fund the cleanup of a number of Brownfields projects, preparing the sites for reuse.
+The Maine Department of Economic & Community Development (DECD) accepts applications through its Brownfields Revolving Loan Fund (BRLF) Program for cleanup loans and grants at Brownfields properties throughout Maine.
+Along with its technical partner, the Maine Department of Environmental Protection’s (DEP) Brownfields Program, the DECD BRLF Program will fund the cleanup of sites with hazardous wastes, preparing the sites for reuse.

-This year, there is no “match” for the funding.
+There is no “match” required for the funding.
 EPA does require that more than 50% of the total funds issued by DECD’s BRLF Program will be in the form of a loan, so DECD will generally prioritize projects requesting at least 50% of the funding as a loan.
-The BRLF Program is able to provide attractive terms for loans.
+The BRLF Program can provide attractive terms for loans.
 A municipality or a non-profit may request both grant and loan funds.
 Private entities are only eligible for loan funds.
-An applicant may request up to $500,000 per source (grant or loan).
+An applicant may request up to $500,000 per parcel in subgrant or loan.
 The BRLF Program may consider a higher request on a project-by-project basis.
 All requests exceeding the $500,000 cap must provide a written justification of why the extra funding is necessary and appropriate.

-Given the unprecedented influx of funding into the federal Brownfields Program this year and the next several years, it is important that we start work on our “shovel-ready” projects now and prepare our other Brownfields projects for cleanup funding in the following years.
+It is important that we start work on our “shovel-ready” projects now and prepare our other Brownfields projects for cleanup funding in the following years.
 Being able to demonstrate successes to EPA now will position Maine well in the following years, ensuring a steady stream of robust funding.
-Both DECD and DEP will work with applicants that don’t receive funding this time to position them for success in the future.

-Because this is a competitive process, there are five major areas your application should address thoroughly to be successful:
+Because this is a competitive process, there are four major areas your application should address thoroughly to be successful:

 - completeness of application.